-I’ve been hosting The Busy Creator Podcast for over a year now, and the endeavor has allowed me to connect to 40+ amazing creative pros across a number of creative sectors.
-In recent weeks, numerous folks have approached me with the simple question “What do I need to start a podcast?”
-With growing interest not only in listening, but in hosting a podcast, I think it useful that I share some tips on getting started.
+I’ve been hosting The Busy Creator Podcast for about a year now, and the endeavor has allowed me to connect to 40+ amazing creative pros across a number of sectors.
+In recent weeks, several individuals have approached me with the simple question “What do I need to start a podcast?”
+With the growing interest not only in listening but in hosting a podcast, I think it useful that I share some times on getting started.

 The important thing to note is that I am by no means an expert in creating a world-famous show, earning millions of dollars, building a full-fledged media company, or becoming a speaker/author/entrepreneur on the back of my humble podcast.
 Those things have indeed happened to Podcasters over the years — for example, Keith and The Girl, Entrepreneur on Fire, Grammar Girl/QD Now, or Chris Hardwick, respectively, but not for me [yet].
 I have, however, started two podcasts on my own, without a team of sound engineers or web designers, and those early steps aren’t nearly as intimidating as you might think.